peteroupc/peteroupc.github.io/graphics.md

     2. Each sprite can be horizontally flipped, vertically flipped, or both.[^8]
     3. No affine transformation or flipping of sprites is allowed.
 13. Layers, tiles, and sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
 As an exception, the 3-D layer may contain translucent pixels.[^9]
+14. Sprites and tiles should not be "pixelated" before the game uses them.

 The 3-D graphics layer, if any, can be alpha blended with the 2-D graphics layers in any order. [^10]